-Pressure to Succeed
+Pressure to succeed

 Students may also be pressured to look to the future and decide on a career path.
 They may feel the need to obtain full-time employment right after graduation because they have invested so much time and money into their degree.

-Uncertainty About the Future
+Uncertainty about the future

 Our society promotes the idea of immediately entering college after high school, and then immediately starting a career after college.
-Unfortunately, this can cause anxiety for students who need more time to decide what career path they want to take.
+Unfortunately, this can cause stress for students who need more time to decide what career path they want to take.